QingCheng24/SpatialAI-ECCV2024-Challenge/README.md

 To submit your results, you will have to send an email with a single zip file which contains the re-localization results for the 3 provided files.
 Send to: spatialai-eccv2024@googlegroups.com.

+## Deadlines
+Challenge deadline: Extended to 24:00 (CEST) Nov.
+30, 2024

+For questions, please send an email to: spatialai-eccv2024@googlegroups.com.